WTAM: Play-by-play

 WTAM is the AM flagship of a 28-station network for the Cleveland Cavaliers (NBA) with play-by-play announcer Tim Alcorn, color analyst Jim Chones, Mike Snyder as pregame/postgame studio host, and Brad Sellers as postgame analyst.

 WTAM is also the AM flagship for a 29-station network for the Cleveland Guardians (MLB) with Tom Hamilton and Jim Rosenhaus as announcers.
 The flagship statuses for both networks are shared with WMMS, since 2013 for the Guardians (Note: The franchise was renamed from the Cleveland Indians at the start of the 2022 season.) and 2014 for the Cavaliers; all games for both teams are broadcast live and limited solely to terrestrial broadcasts.

-WTAM additionally airs Cleveland State Vikings men's basketball games in the event of conflicts with sister station/CSU flagship WARF, and simulcasts select Cleveland Monsters games with sister station/Monsters flagship WARF.
+WTAM additionally airs Cleveland State Vikings men's basketball games in the event of conflicts with sister station/CSU flagship WARF, and simulcasts select Cleveland Monsters games with sister station/Monsters flagship "Sports Radio 99.1" (WMMS-HD2 100.7/W256BT FM 99.1).

 FM translator

 As of September 6, 2018, WTAM simulcasts over low-power Cleveland FM translator W295DE.